-Certain VPNs don’t perform as well, and that can be a problem.
-If you have to restart your service to work properly constantly, the money is not worth spending.
+Specific VPNs don’t perform as well, which can be a problem.
+If you have to restart your service to work appropriately constantly, the money is not worth spending.

-With the many options for VPNs today, it’s a good idea to find one you can use on every device.
+With the many options to get a Thailand VPN today, it’s a good idea to find one you can use on every device.

 For example, I recently got Surfshark and found that their app is available on my Macbook Air and Huawei phones!